History of the concentration camp in Oświęcim

 Living history

 More than seventy years after the end of World War II, there are few living witnesses of those tragic events.
 For years, Auschwitz prisoners have been living monuments to history, reminding us of one of the greatest tragedies in the history of humanity.
 Thanks to the meetings organized, it was possible to learn from them.
 To this day, it is difficult to understand how a seemingly civilized nation could participate in such atrocities, denying the idea of humanity.
-The history of the Auschwitz Death March is horrifying, but at the same time it is a warning to future generations so that similar tragedies do not happen in the future and human sacrifices are not mercilessly wasted.
+The history of Auschwitz Museum is horrifying, but at the same time, it is a warning to future generations so that similar tragedies do not happen in the future and human sacrifices are not mercilessly wasted.